andreluiz-dev/andreluiz-dev/README.md

 Hi 👋 My name is André
 ==========================

-Data Scientist with Python.
+Developer with .NET
 -----------------------------

-I'm a 23-year-old data scientist.
+Hi, I'm 24 years old.
 I love programming and discovering how to solve deep problems using cutting-edge technology.
-My main focus is the development of data science, machine learning techniques, statistics and data processing.
-I'm new to the field, I intend to be a great professional.
+My main focus is development using .NET.
+I'm new to the area, I intend to be a great professional.
 In this profile you will follow my progress and some of my projects.
 Welcome!

 I am also a Systems Analysis and Development student at [Fatec](https://fatecitapetininga.edu.br)

 * 🌍  I'm based in Itapetininga, São Paulo - BR
 * ✉️  You can contact me at [andre.amaral4@fatec.sp.gov.br](andre.amaral4@fatec.sp.gov.br)
-* 🧠  I'm starting in Data Science with Python.
+* 🧠  I'm starting in development using .NET.
 * 🤝  I'm open to collaborating on projects that have a high impact in peoples lives
 * ⚡  I love sports and my favorite is Football.